maliMirkec/personal-website/site/articles/introducing-spro.md

 Each subtask has its own configuration file.
 CSS specific configuration could be found in the `gulpfile.js/.css.json` file, and Critical CSS relevant configuration could be found in the `gulpfile.js/.critical.json` file.

+{% note %}
-*👉 You could edit every individual configuration file manually.
+_You could edit every individual configuration file manually.
 However, the main configuration file, `.starter-project.json` file, should not be manually edited.
 There is a good chance that your project wouldn't have all the dependencies for running Gulp tasks.
-Instead, start the `spro` command again.*
+Instead, start the `spro` command again._
+{% endnote %}

 ## The Course